 The doctor may prescribe one of several drugs to treat women with this type of acne:

 - Birth control pills.
-Help suppress the androgen produced by the ovaries.
+To help suppress the androgen produced by the ovaries

-- Low-dose corticosteroid drugs.
-Help suppress the androgen produced by the adrenal glands.
+- Low-dose corticosteroid drugs, such as prednisone or dexamethasone.
+To help suppress the androgen produced by the adrenal glands

-- Antiandrogen drugs.
-Reduce the excessive oil production.
+- Antiandrogen drugs such as spironolactone.
+To reduce the excessive oil production.

 Doctors may use other types of procedures in addition to drug therapy to treat patients with acne.
 For example, the doctor may remove the patient’s comedones during office visits.
 Sometimes the doctor will inject corticosteroids directly into lesions to help reduce the size and pain of inflamed cysts and nodules.